Stardates and

 Calculating calendar dates in The Next Generation, Deep Space Nine, and Voyager

-While there have been very few references to actual dates in more than 700 episodes of Star Trek, it is possible to derive a fairly accurate correlation between the fictional Stardate system and calendar dates in The Next Generation, Deep Space Nine, and Voyager, based on facts from actual episodes and a few basic assumptions.
+While there have been very few references to actual dates in more than 700 episodes of Star Trek, it is possible to derive a fairly accurate correlation between the fictional Stardate system and calendar dates in The Next Generation, Deep Space Nine, and Voyager, based on facts from actual episodes and some calendar math.

-Fact: The Next Generation episode "The Neutral Zone" gave the calendar year as 2364 at the end of the first season; the episode aired the week of May 18, 1988, with a Stardate of 41986.0.
+Fact: The Next Generation episode "The Neutral Zone," with a Stardate of 41986.0, gave the calendar year as 2364 at the end of the first season.

 Fact: The Next Generation episode "Data's Day" took place during the Hindu Festival of Lights.
 The episode aired the week of January 9, 1991 (two and a half years after "The Neutral Zone"), with a Stardate of 44390.1.